 - You will be greeted by a health care provider in personal protective gear who will give you instructions.

 - A minimally-invasive nasopharyngeal swab test will be administered.

-- Test results are not immediate.
-Depending on the type of test, it may take several days to receive the results.
+- Depending on the type of test, it may take a day or two to receive the results.
 After taking the test, you will be given information on what to do while you await the results.

 Testing sites are staffed by health care professionals in medical protective gear who are trained to test for COVID-19 coronavirus.